Potential Positions

 Our unit heads help our counselors grow while ensuring that the care campers receive is of the highest quality!
 Unit Heads supervise 15-30 counselors in a unit and work closely with the community care team to provide support and guidance for campers and staff.
 The Unit Head works hard to help build community at camp, both between campers and between staff and holds campers and staff accountable to the values and mission of our community.
 They play an active role in camp life with campers and staff.
 They can be found doing everything from helping with Nikayon (daily cleanup) to supporting a camper or a staff member through a challenging moment at camp to being an active participant and planner in evening programs and camp activities related to their camper or staff unit.
 Some Unit Heads may also hold other roles at camp, such as Machon Director for our upcoming Counselors-in-Training!

-UNIT HEAD DIRECTOR
+UNIT HEAD DIRECTOR/SUMMER ASSISTANT DIRECTOR

-The Unit Head Director supervises our unit heads at camp, making sure these leadership positions have the skills, training, and support necessary to support our incredible staff community.
+The Unit Head Director (or Summer Assistant Director) supervises our unit heads at camp, making sure these leadership positions have the skills, training, and support necessary to support our incredible staff community.
 They are involved in preparing unit heads for the summer, running parts of staff training, and providing continuous support throughout the summer, either through supporting unit heads or directly supporting campers and staff themselves.
 Depending on the needs of camp, this position may also supervise their own unit, such as the Yottabytes Unit!

 Instructors and Teen Leadership